voxel-public/KallistiOS/utils/dc-chain/README.md

 ## Configuration

-Before running `dc-chain`, you may wish to set up the [`Makefile.cfg`](Makefile.cfg) file containing selections for the toolchain profile and additional configurable options for building the toolchain(s).
-The normal, stable defaults have already been set up for you, so most users can skip this step.
-If you'd like to make changes, open and read the options in [`Makefile.cfg`](Makefile.cfg) in your text editor.
+Before running `dc-chain`, you may wish to set up the `Makefile.cfg` file containing selections for the toolchain profile and additional configurable options for building the toolchain(s).
+The normal, stable defaults have already been set up for you in [`Makefile.default.cfg`](Makefile.default.cfg), so most users can skip this step.
+If you'd like to make changes, copy [`Makefile.default.cfg`](Makefile.default.cfg) to `Makefile.cfg`; then open and read the options in [`Makefile.cfg`](Makefile.cfg) in your text editor.
+When building, the customizations in `Makefile.cfg` will override the defaults.

 ### Toolchain profiles